Robert Otto Pohl: Research

+With R. C. Zeller, Pohl worked on glass at low temperatures.
+They showed in 1971 that glasses behave similarly at low temperature but do not follow the Debye model.

-His doctoral students include Venkatesh Narayanamurti.
+His doctoral students included Venkatesh Narayanamurti.

 Springer published Robert Wichard Pohl's 3-volume edition of Einführung in die Physik (vol. 1, Mechanik und Akustik, 1930; vol. 2, Elektrizitätslehre, 1927; vol. 3, 1940, Optik) with many later editions and a 2-volume edition edited by Klaus Lüders and Robert O. Pohl (vol. 1, Mechanik, Akustik und Wärmelehre, 19th edition, 2004; vol. 2, 22nd edition, 2006).
 Robert O. Pohl added videos of demonstration experiments for the latest editions.

+Pohl died in Göttingen, Germany on August 30, 2024, at the age of 94.

 Pohl's opinions on nuclear waste disposal

 In addition to his main research interests, Robert O. Pohl was concerned about radioactive waste disposal and its effects on the environment and human health.
 During the Carter administration he served on a Presidential advisory committee on nuclear waste disposal.

 In a 1982 article published in Physics Today, Pohl wrote: